Michael Guthörl

-Michael Boris Guthörl (born 26 January 1999) is a German-Ghanaian professional footballer who plays as a right-back for TSV Steinbach.
+Michael Boris Guthörl (born 26 January 1999) is a German-Ghanaian professional footballer who plays as a right-back for FC 08 Homburg.

 Career

 Guthörl made his professional debut for Wehen Wiesbaden on 11 August 2019 in the first round of the 2019–20 DFB-Pokal, coming on as a substitute for Nicklas Shipnoski in the 102nd minute of extra time against 1.
 FC Köln.
 The match went to a penalty shoot-out following a 3–3 draw, in which Guthörl had his shot saved by Timo Horn, with Wiesbaden ultimately losing 3–2 on penalties.